i-v-lana/batch-poe-implementation/README.md

 # User Documentation

 This project implements various batching techniques for the [Wesolowski protocol](https://eprint.iacr.org/2018/623).
+It builds up on the [implementation of Wesolowski protocol](https://github.com/iotaledger/vdf) by the Network team of the IOTA Foundation by Vidal Attias, Luigi Vigneri and Vassil Dimitrov.

 You can build the program using CMake and then run it with the following command:
 ```bash
 ./src protocol_type logt experiments instances_per_exp